I have been to the « one-stop service » (GUDA – Préfecture and OFII)

 -In case you already applied for asylum and you are applying for a reconsideration of your file.

--In case you are considered having hidden information about you or your journey.
+-In case you are have hidden information about you or your journey.

--In case you filed your application more than 120 days (4 months) after your arrival to France, and you could not explain the delay.
+-In case you filed your application more than 90 days (or 60 days if you are in Guyane) after your arrival to France, and you could not explain the delay.

--In case you are a national of one of the following countries : Albania, Armenia, Benin, Bosnia Herzegovina, Cape Verde, Ghana, Georgia, India, Kosovo, Macedonia, Mauritius, Moldavia, Mongolia, Montenegro, Senegal, Serbia, or one of the European Union countries.
+-In case you are a national of one of the following countries : Albania, Armenia, Bosnia Herzegovina, Cape Verde, Georgia, India, Kosovo, Macedonia, Mauritius, Moldavia, Mongolia, Montenegro, Serbia, or one of the European Union countries.

 The fast-track procedure is a summary procedure, that offers fewer guarantees that the case will be examined thoroughly than the normal procedure.